civicteam/civic-login-lambdas/README.md

 }
 ```
 Note - the session token issuer, audience and subject are not used in the token verification.
 You can set any values you like here.
+Warning - the appSecret, prvKey, encPrvKey and sessionToken.prvKey are all sensitive values that could compromise the security of your application if shared.
+These should not be checked in to source code.
 3.

 If using the [Serverless Framework](https://serverless.com/):